Considerations and Limitations

 • If the user has been deleted within the past 30 days, restore the user based on the instructions in this Microsoft article.

-• For Outlook, if the user account is permanently deleted, Microsoft retains the inactive mailbox for a set time.
+• For Exchange Online, if the user account is permanently deleted, Microsoft retains the inactive mailbox for a set time.
 To restore the inactive mailbox, you must convert it to a new, active mailbox that is linked to a new user.
 For details, see this Microsoft article.
 Once you convert the inactive mailbox to an active one, remove the deleted user from the backup policy.
 Then, add the new user with the linked active mailbox to the backup policy.

 • For OneDrive, you can restore the OneDrive to the original location.
 Once restored, the OneDrive is in an "orphaned" state.
 For details on how to connect the OneDrive to a user, see this Microsoft article.

-• For Exchange restore, only mailbox items that were changed, deleted to the Recoverable Items folder or purged can be restored.
+• For Exchange Online restore, only mailbox items that were changed, deleted to the Recoverable Items folder or purged can be restored.
 New mailbox items are kept.
 This can lead to unwanted data being restored.

 • You cannot back up mailbox draft items and thus cannot restore them.